svetlyoek/MyCalisthenicApp/README.md

   -can not add sold out products or the same product twice.

-  -byu product+membership, membership or only product.
+  -buy product+membership, membership or only product.

   -can comment posts, products, training programs and their comments too.